Baiqi-Li/doc/quality_checking_internal_benchmark.md

   >
   > **Answer:** "The launched object did not fall off the table."

   ❌ This option doesn't logically address the action described in the question (removing an object).
+This answer does not logically follow from the question, which focuses on the consequences of removing an object.
+The selected option instead describes the state of a different object (“the launched object”), making it an illogical response.

 **d) Question Difficulty**
 - Evaluate whether questions can be reasonably answered based on the video content